Goodison's Greatest Night

 EVERTON 3 BAYERN MUNICH 1

-April 24th, 1985
+24 April 1985

-Goodison was packed to the rafters well before the kick-off and the atmosphere was electric as Kevin Ratcliffe led the players out for their night of destiny.
+Goodison Park was packed to the rafters well before the kick-off and the atmosphere was electric as Kevin Ratcliffe led the players out for their night of destiny.

-Dieter Hoeness silenced the vociferous home crowd in the 37th minute when he gave the visitors the lead but an inspired half-time team talk from Howard Kendall and an increase in volume from the magnificent supporters provided a platform for the most dramatic second half of football in Everton's history.
+Dieter Hoeness silenced the vociferous home crowd in the 37th minute when he gave the visitors the lead, but an inspired half-time team talk from Howard Kendall and an increase in volume from the magnificent supporters provided a platform for the most dramatic second half of football in Everton's history.